 You must give us 6 weeks notice before doing any work to trees in Conservation Areas.

-We'll consider the proposed work and whether the tree should be protected by a preservation order.
+We will consider the proposed work and whether the tree should be protected by a preservation order.
 We have up to 6 weeks to agree the work or decide to make a preservation order on the tree(s) affected by the notice.

 Details of approved applications for works to trees with TPOs or agreed Conservation Areas: